Move over, peanut butter and jelly!

 Taste and Consistency

-Biscoff spread: slighty sweet, smooth, rich
+Biscoff Spread: Slightly sweet, smooth, and rich

-Cookie butter: candy bars
+Cookie Butter: Candy bars

 I just saw this Biscoff spread at Walmart yesterday and had to get a jar.
 I have been eating Biscoff cookies for years…ever since airline passengers demanded more, more, more and they started selling the packages in stores!